Apply

 The town market opens every day.
 Five kilometers away.

-Vendors who've known each other for decades.
+Vendors who have known one another for decades.
 Prices written on cardboard.
 No English anywhere.
 Bring a translation app, or just point and smile.
-The market doesn't perform for visitors — it just runs, the way it always has.
+The market is not staged for visitors; it simply runs, as it always has.

 Neighbors

-The people next door are not performers of rural life.
+The people next door are not acting out a version of rural life.

-They grow vegetables, argue, cook, and watch TV after dinner — or at least try to, until the remote accidentally opens a menu they cannot read and do not know how to exit.
+They grow vegetables, argue, cook, and watch TV after dinner — or at least try to, until the remote accidentally opens a menu they cannot read and do not know how to close.

-If you are good with your hands, you may find yourself useful here.
+If you are good with your hands, you may find yourself genuinely useful here.
 A satellite dish with no signal.
 A roof tile shifted after the rain.
-An elderly neighbor handing you her phone and asking you to help her buy a washing machine online — and from that day on, somehow, you also become the personal after-sales support for that machine.
+An elderly neighbor handing you her phone and asking for help buying a washing machine online — and from that day on, somehow, you become the personal after-sales support for that machine.

-None of this will pay you.
+None of this will earn you money.
 What you may get instead is a meal that took three hours to make, a thumbs-up so sincere it needs no translation, and a very concrete feeling: in a place you did not expect, you are actually needed.

 Your space

-A quiet base for slow work, long mornings, and the kind of footage that only appears through a longer, freer stay.
-The house has twelve rooms, a shared kitchen, a reading room with more books than you'll finish, and a view that makes it hard to sit down and work.
-You'll sit down anyway.
-The mountains will still be there.
+A quiet base for slow work, long mornings, and the kind of footage that only appears when you stay longer and move more freely.
+The house has twelve rooms, a shared kitchen, a reading room with more books than you will finish, and a view that makes it hard to sit down and work.
+But you will sit down, because the mountains will still be there.

 This isn't only about solitude.

 It is also about the people who share this house with you.
-Each cohort brings together a small group of creators, filmmakers, writers, and photographers — people who stay curious about the world and tend to turn what they notice into work.
+Each round brings together a small group of creators, filmmakers, writers, and photographers — people who stay curious about the world and tend to turn what they notice into something of their own.

-This is not a hotel stay, and it is not a packaged tour.
-It is closer to a small rural residency: the house is only the base.
-The real experience is outside and around it — the fields, the lake, the hills, the neighbors, the market, the shared meals, the small repairs, the late-night conversations, the moment when someone suddenly says, “Why don’t we make something out of this?”, and the unexpected friendships you leave with.
+This is not a hotel stay, and it is not a ready-made tour.
+It is closer to a small rural residency.
+The house is only the base.
+The real experience happens outside it: the fields, the lake, the hills, the neighbors, the market, shared meals, small repairs, late-night conversations, the moment when someone suddenly says, “Should we make something out of this?”, and the unexpected friendships you leave with.

 You are not here to consume a village from a distance.
-You are here to live close enough that the village begins to answer back.
+You are here to live close enough that the place begins to answer back.

 The village provides the material.
 The people in the house bring the energy.
 What happens between them is the point.